NBISweden/workshop-reproducible-research/pages/course-information/tools-for-reproducible-research.md

 This is an NBIS / Elixir course.
 The course is open for PhD students, postdocs, group leaders and core facility staff.
 International applications are welcome, but we will give approximately half of the participant slots to applicants from Swedish universities, due to the national role NBIS plays in Sweden.
+This online training event has no fee.
+However, if you confirm your participation but do not do so(no-show) you will be invoiced 2000 SEK.
+Please note that NBIS cannot invoice individuals.

-The only entry requirements for this course is a basic knowledge of unix systems (*i.e.* being able to work on the command line) as well as at least a basic knowledge of either R or Python.
+The only entry requirements for this course is a basic knowledge of Unix systems (*i.e.* being able to work on the command line) as well as at least a basic knowledge of either R or Python.